gdixon/fre.js/readme.md

 // create a new Subject
 const subject = new Subject();

-// Publisher can be defined after the Observable/Subject has been constructed... subject.setPublisher(function(subscriber) {
+// Publisher can (optionally) be defined after the Observable/Subject has been constructed... subject.setPublisher(function(subscriber) {

     // return a teardown fn to be added to the subscribers teardowns